oliveriobw/objc_kit/README.md

 # objc_kit

 Useful macros to simplify objective-c development.
 Logging and exceptions.

-Compile with ENABLE_LOGGING in configurations where you want logging
+ NSLog(); is fine, but it's unconditional, and no-one wants that.
+Compile with ENABLE_LOGGING in configurations where you want logging and wg_log calls are switched on and off at build time.
+Can be easily tweaked to support different log levels, and persistance.

+ Exceptions thrown from blocks are tricky to cope with - some simple macros to cleanly call your blocks when things go wrong.

 ## Logging Examples: